open-telemetry/opentelemetry-java-instrumentation/docs/scope.md

 * Instrumentation for specific Java libraries and frameworks
   * Emitting spans and metrics (and in the future logs)
 * System metrics
-* Logging integrations
+* MDC logging integrations
+  * Encoding traceId/spanId into logs
-* Spring integrations
+* Spring Boot starters